BY TOM DALTON AND JULIE MANGANIS

-Wallace’s identity was confirmed by the Essex County Sheriff’s Department, where he was held in 2011-12 while awaiting trial on a number of charges, including armed robbery, masked robbery and possession of firearms without an ID.
+Wallace's identity was confirmed by the Essex County Sheriff's Department, where he was held in 2011-12 for trial.

 He was transferred to the Middlesex County Sheriff in September 2012 because he had some "enemy issues" at the Middleton Jail, according to Deputy Maurice Pratt of the Essex County Sheriff's Department.

-Wallace donned a rubber mask, similar to the ones worn by characters in the movie “The Town,” during the holdups, and in both cases burned the vehicles that he allegedly used to flee the scene, police said.
+Wallace donned a rubber mask, police say, similar to the ones worn by characters in the movie "The Town," during the holdups, and in both cases burned the vehicles that he allegedly used to flee the scene.

 Police arrested him in the parking area of his rented condo, where they found a cache of weapons, protective gear and police-style clothing.